awasira/emacs-evernote-mode/readme_en.txt

 * evernote-write-note (default bound to \C-cee)
   Create a new note from the current buffer.
   You can attach tags to the note when creating the note.

+* evernote-post-region
+  Create a new note containing the selected region.
+If you call this command without argument, no buffer associated with the new note is generated, which is different from evernote-open-note and evernote-create-note.
+If you call this command with an argument(not default argument), it creates a new buffer associated with the new note and you can edit the note in the buffer.

 * evernote-edit-tags (default bound to \C-cet)
   Change tags attached to the note.
 The change on Evernote service